Debitum Review 2023: Regulated P2P Loans for 10%? (Consider This)

 Debitum Taxes

 In principle, interest income generated by loan financing is considered investment income and must be reported as such in the tax declaration.
-After obtaining the investment brokerage firm license in 2021, Viainvest is now legally required to also withhold taxes on interest income that is collected through regulated financial instruments.
+After obtaining the investment brokerage firm license in 2021, Debitum is now legally required to also withhold taxes on interest income that is collected through regulated financial instruments.

 The applied tax rate is based on the country of tax residency and the tax information that are submitted.